grafana/grafana/docs/sources/administration/configuration.md

 ### read_timeout

-Maximum duration before timing out read of the incoming request, and closing idle connections.
+Sets the maximum time in minutes before timing out read of an incoming request and closing idle connections.
+The default is five (5) minutes.

 <hr />